cesarlopezt/PawsomeBreeds/README.md

 along with a collection of stunning pictures for each breed.
 With PawsomeBreeds, you can explore various dog breeds, view their images, and even save your favorite breeds for quick access.

-The app has been developed using SwiftUI and utilizes the [Dog CEO API](https://dog.ceo/dog-api/documentation/) to fetch breed and images.
+The app has been developed using SwiftUI and utilizes the [Dog CEO API](https://dog.ceo/dog-api/documentation/) to fetch breeds and images.

 ## Features